alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

 The SHARE Notify service collects metadata from publishers and repositories about events such as data or pre-prints being deposited, or papers being published.
 This metadata is indexed in a database and made available through JSON and Atom feeds.
-If repository is aware that a manuscript related to a dataset it holds is about to be published, it could monitor to feeds to discover when publication occurs.
+If a repository is aware that a manuscript related to a dataset it holds is about to be published, it could monitor the feeds to discover when publication occurs.
 Similarly, by contributing to the SHARE Notify service, the repository could enable a publisher to discover when the dataset underlying a manuscript has been released.